 Strapped into his ejection seat at 15 different points, Dr. Alan Stern feels like a part of the powerful F/A-18 Hornet jet as it hurtles into the stratosphere.
 He's thrilled to be in the air and back on the hunt.

 This isn't a combat mission.
 Alan is a planetary scientist.
-And while the U.S. Navy's F/A-18 Hornet is a battle-proven fighter jet, NASA's Dryden Flight Research Center.
+And while the U.S. Navy's F/A-18 Hornet is a battle-proven fighter jet, NASA's Armstrong Flight Research Center.

 Alan and his colleague, Dr. Daniel Durda, used the modified F/A-18 Hornet with a sophisticated camera system called the Southwest Ultraviolet Imaging System (SWUIS) to search for a group of mountain-sized asteroids between the orbit of Mercury and the Sun that are so elusive and hard to see that scientists aren't even sure they exist.

 With Pluto and the Kuiper Belt, it's wide open.
 It's like the Wild West.
 You get to be the first to do things.
 It has its own romance and excitement in addition to the actual research value.

 The F/A-18 jet gave Alan a unique view to search for the giant space rocks called Vulcanoids.
 The twilight is darker at high altitudes, which allows the camera to capture better images.
 He's also used the orbiting Solar and Heliospheric Observatory (SOHO) spacecraft to search for the elusive objects.